 85 R- and Y-shears (cf. Passchier and Trouw, 2005).
 The dominantly brittle and friction-controlled deformation mechanism is supported by a series of compression tests covering a broad range of ultimate strains (ε up to >20 %) and confining stresses (Nüesch, 1989; Jordan and Nüesch, 1991).
 The authors interpreted that the experimentally produced R-surfaces act as sliding surfaces on water interlayers and comprise the essential deformation mechanisms.
 Kaufhold et al. (2016) performed microstructural analyses using different X-ray computed tomography (CT) techniques with varying resolutions and found two

 90 prominent fracture sets in an experimentally deformed OPA under unconsolidated-undrained conditions at 6 MPa confining stress.
 Detailed investigations in combination with SEM show an oblique-oriented macro-fracture accompanied by small fractures, cracks and the rearrangement of particles.
-The authors interpret the microstructural deformation as mylonitic shear zone.
+The authors interpret the microstructural deformation as a mylonitic shear zone.

 Although CT and SEM analysis provide important insights for an advanced understanding of failure processes in OPA, they

 95 remain inconclusive at the grain-scale.
 Currently, only few studies exist which investigate grain-scale processes using highresolution images.
 Laurich et al., 2014, 2017 and 2018, analysed the deformation structure from meso- down to grain-scale on samples from the tectonic main fault cross-cutting the underground research lab Mont Terri (URL MT).
 Results show a network of localised, micron-thick shear zones strongly reduced in porosity, slickensides and scaly clay forming mostly undeformed microlithons.
-The formation of gauge is associated to both brittle deformation including micro-fracturing and cataclasis,
+The formation of gouge is associated to both brittle deformation including micro-fracturing and cataclasis,

-100 pressure solution and ductile flow of the clay matrix forming relays which ultimately lead to the formation of scaly clay.
+100 pressure solution and ductile flow of the clay matrix forming relays, which ultimately lead to the formation of scaly clay.
 The formation of scaly clay has also been modelled experimentally by direct shear test on samples sheared both parallel and normal to bedding direction at various normal stresses (Orellana et al., 2018).
 Deformation is localised in R-shear planes creating slickenside surfaces and for samples sheared normal to bedding a rotation of the original fabric creating millimetre-sized offsets along the R-shears.

 105 However, there is at this point almost no data published on grain-scale deformation mechanisms and microstructure evolution of OPA in laboratory experiments.
 Furthermore, existing studies (cf. references above) present deformation structures resulting from shear displacements in the order of metres (fault rock) to centimetres (experimentally deformed samples) resulting in an advanced stage of deformation up to residual or ultimate rock strength.
 For understanding the rheology during the entire deformation process, earlier stages of deformation and the influence of anisotropy on the grain scale are fundamental.
 In